slerman12/Help-me/Philosophy/Velocity-Addition-Formula.md

 ---

 &#9432; **(1)** and **(2)** do not mean Einstein's first postulate or the Lorentz transformation are false.
-This pair of disproofs means that the theory of the former cannot be attributed to much of the experimental results of the latter, as it currently is.
+This pair of disproofs means that the theory of the former cannot be attributed to experimental results of the latter.

+It also leaves Einstein's first postulate in a much more precarious position, since the evidence for it is far from conclusive.